Deguello Report: Analysis

-The report has been noted for its conspiracy theories and paranoid ideation.
-Academic Jeffrey Kaplan called it an "incredible document" and noted it as an example of the "level of viciousness and paranoia infecting the White Supremacist constellation" in the 1970s.
-Phillip Finch also viewed it as demonstrating the paranoia spread throughout some aspects of the far-right, though he believed the idea of paranoia as an element of right wing thought was generally overstated by the media.
+The report has been discussed for its conspiracy theories and paranoid ideation.
+Academic Jeffrey Kaplan called it an "incredible document" and described it as an example of the "level of viciousness and paranoia infecting the White Supremacist constellation" in the 1970s.
+Phillip Finch also viewed it as demonstrating the paranoia spread throughout some aspects of the far right, though he believed the idea of paranoia as an element of right wing thought was generally overstated by the media.
 He called its authorship inconsequential in comparison to the reaction to the document, "the indication it gave that the Radical Right is pricklishly sensitive to the possibility that it has been subverted", which "nobody had ever said it so flatly before".

-Kaplan noted that what made the document important was not "the stereotypical charges of socialism, Judaism, and/or homosexuality that are leveled against the movement figures of the day" (which, he argued, were both impossible to prove and unlikely).
+Kaplan argued that what made the document important was not "the stereotypical charges of socialism, Judaism, and/or homosexuality that are leveled against the movement figures of the day" (which, he argued, were both impossible to prove and unlikely).
 He argued instead it was a valuable historical source due to its "conspiratorial view of history", rhetoric, and "all too typically fratricidal nature".
 A writer for PitchWeekly said the rhetorical style seen in the Deguello Report was a "standard technique on the fringe right".

 As both it and Rick Cooper's "A Brief History of White Nationalism" were included in the Kaplan encyclopedia as the two movement reports, they were sometimes compared.
 Sociologist Kathleen M. Blee said both it and Cooper's work were "fascinating" and "full of gossip on racist leaders and vitriolic assessments of rival groups".
 Sociologist Thomas Robbins called it "wilder" in comparison to Cooper's.
-Cooper's account was noted as considerably more researched than the Deguello Report.
+Cooper's account was described by scholars as considerably more researched than the Deguello Report.